 Mr Greg Ridder

 Greg joined the Board as director in 2012 and was appointed to the role of Chair of the Finance and Risk Committee in May 2018.
 Greg is an experienced company director and business advisor, with a strong commercial background in strategy, finance, and general management, having previously been President of NYSE listed packaging company Owens Illinois’ Asia Pacific regional operations.
 Greg’s other board roles are at Kogan.com Limited, Tibaldi Australasia, Oxfam Australia and Oxfam Australia Trading and he is a mentor at Kilfinan Australia.
 Greg is a Graduated Member of the Australian Institute of Company Directors and is a CPA.

 Air Vice-Marshal Tracy Smart, AM

 Tracy is the Commander Joint Health and Surgeon General Australian Defence Force.
 She completed her medical training at Flinders University (SA) and has specialist training in Aviation Medicine.
 Her career has included deployments to the United Nations Assistance Mission in Rwanda as senior RAAF officer and aeromedical evacuation coordinator; to Timor Leste as Chief Health Officer, HQ Peacekeeping Force, and Australian Senior Health Officer; and to the Middle East Area of Operations as Senior ADF Health Officer and Deputy Validating Flight Surgeon.
 She is a Fellow of the Royal Australasian College of Medical Administrators, a member of the Australasian College of Aerospace Medicine, the Aerospace Medicine Association (US) and the Centre for Defence and Strategic Studies, and an Academician of the International Academy of Aviation and Space Medicine.
 She is also an Honorary Fellow of the Australasian College of Health Service Management.
-Air Vice-Marshal Smart was made a Member of the Order of Australia in 2012.
+Air Vice-Marshal Smart was made an Officer of the Order of Australia in 2019.